Pressio/pressio-demoapps/README.md

 - **quality assurance**: we maintain a test suite for both the C++ code and Python bindings to ensure stability and reliability;

-- **extensibility**: one can easily add new problems, other numerical schemes (e.g. fluxes, reconstruction methods) and different data types.
+- **extensibility**: easily add new problems, other numerical schemes (e.g. fluxes, reconstruction methods) and different data types.

 Disclaimer/warning: this will **not** become a full solver.
 The scope is and will stay limited.